When you first met your IT provider, you thought you would be better together. You both wanted the same things and were headed in the same direction.

 Response time should be minutes, not hours, or days.
 Technology is at the core of most businesses today and it needs to run smoothly to keep critical data and systems functioning.
 An IT provider with a guaranteed response time and multiple contact points ensures consistently responsive service.
 A service level agreement will hold your IT provider accountable to a performance level guarantee which will ultimately keep your network running strong.

 What you ask for and what you get are two entirely different things.
 That’s because your IT provider isn’t thinking about your organization’s needs.
 This company offers a one-size-fits-all solution and frankly isn’t really listening.

 Each business has unique needs and requires a custom IT solution.
-IT providers should be thinking about your organization, and not their own.
+IT providers should be thinking about your organization and not their own.
 Generic call center and infrastructure designs aren’t designed to meld to company requirements and will create reoccurring issues.
 Your company shouldn’t fit into an IT provider’s offerings, their solutions should be designed to meet your company’s unique business needs.

-You thought you knew costs you were taking on, but that’s because you didn’t expect hidden fees.
+You thought you knew the costs you were taking on, but that’s because you didn’t expect hidden fees.
 When the agreement was made, a monthly service fee was outlined.
-But now, you’re getting billed extra for after-hours, weekend, and holiday IT support.
+But now, you’re getting billed extra for the after-hours, weekend, and holiday IT support.
 Sometimes, you’re not even sure what you’re getting charged for.